How does cherry picking support sustainable farming?

 Ag education is the key to success

-For our California Farmers to survive – and thrive – consumers must understand WHY it’s crucial to seek out California Grown products.
+For our California farmers to survive – and thrive – consumers must understand WHY it’s crucial to seek out California Grown products.
 James believes that educating folks about how their food is grown and how he and other California farmers prioritize sustainability is his most important marketing tool.
 He explains that while California Grown products aren’t always the cheapest, they are the safest, healthiest choice – for consumers, our community, and our environment.
 James explains, “Low-cost food is low cost because the inputs used aren’t necessarily best for the human body.
 The nuts grown here in California are fantastic – and there’s a higher price associated with them.
 It takes time, it takes nurturing these trees to produce the quality nuts that we grow here in California.
 It’s real food.”

 James Chinchioli standing next to a tractor